 We may use plugins and libraries such as Drift to communicate with you in real time on our website.

 To track program goals connected to realizing our mission, we use Google Data Studio, Airtable, Microsoft Office and Salesforce to analyze our engagements, track interest in our offerings.
-We also collect attendee names in-person or online trainings or if website users have opened our curriculum or a toolkits.
-We have a legitimate interest in educating, informing and attracting support for its charitable purpose.
+We also collect attendee names from in-person or online trainings or if website users have opened our curriculum or toolkits.
+We have a legitimate interest in educating, informing and attracting support for our charitable purpose.